qudlaty/BloodAndBullets/docs/DEVDOC.md

 ### Typescript version from Workspace

 To read and interpret tsconfig.json file, you need to switch VSCode to the Typescript version used by Workspace.
-Do that by:
-0. Open a `.ts` file
+Do that by: 0.
+Open a `.ts` file

 1. Open Command Pallete `Ctrl+Shift+P`
 2. Type part of `TypeScript: select TypeScript Version` to find this option and select it
 3. Select `Use Workspace Version`
    VSCode will now properly interpret the tsconfig.json

+### Auto-linting configuration

+Install following plugins in Visual Studio Code:

+- ESLint
+- Prettier - Code formatter

+The .vscode directory contained within this repo should take care of setting up Prettier as your default formatter and enabling "Format on Save" functionality.

 ---